 Owning a restaurant seems to be a shared ambition for most people because the industry is such a lively and interactive experience.
 However, opening a restaurant is not unlike any other business; it requires determination, planning, and hard work.
 This can be scary for someone with no prior experience in the field.

-Having an idea about the restaurant you wish to open is not nearly enough to start your launch plans.
-A lot goes into building your restaurant and this article will navigate you through the best thought process to follow in order to develop your restaurant type and brand.
+Having an idea about the restaurant you wish to open is not nearly enough to start your launch plans and turn your project into a successful business.
+A lot goes into building your restaurant and this article will navigate you through the best thought process to follow on how to open a successful restaurant in order to develop your restaurant type and brand.

 Establish a Concept